Josseyo/Cultivating_Intelligence/README.md

 - **Comment Model**: Manages comments associated with posts.
 - **Category Model**: Organizes posts into categories.
 - **Like Model**: Allows users to express likes for posts.
+- **Contact Model** Serves as a reference point for multiple CollaborateRequest instances.

 ### ERD Relationships